alain-andre/prime/doc/prime.fr-FR.md

 -----------

 Set a new value, or replace an old value.
-It returns the map instance.
+It retourne the map instance.

 ### Paramètres